Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 In my 2015 article “Big Data and the Repository of Babel,” I noted that technologists must not only collect data but also curate, and understand the nature and intended use of the data, in order to transform it into usable information and intelligence.

 Beginning with the introduction of most business intelligence (BI) systems in the 1980s, the initial method was to brute force data because of the proprietary barriers and incompatible languages in use.
-In this approach, data is collected and “flattened,” and then processed (oftentimes by people) who would re-condition that data so that different terminologies and lexicon could be reconciled.
+In this approach, data is collected and “flattened,” and then processed (oftentimes by people) who would re-condition that data so that different terminologies and lexicons could be reconciled.

 With the advent of more sophisticated languages that allowed for interoperability, despite the efforts of software manufacturers to “stay sticky,” the innate conditioning of datasets could be captured through the mediation of common transaction sets and schemas.
 Certainty in valid results within a domain or set of domains rose exponentially, while the labor necessary to drive transformation was largely eliminated.
 The ROI in this approach is obvious.

-Yet, with the advent of AI and more flexible BI systems, the issue of data governance is stuck in the 1980s centralized brute force approach.
+Yet, with the advent of AI and more flexible BI/visualization systems, the issue of data governance is stuck in the 1980s centralized brute force approach.
 New, more sophisticated BI tools such as Tableau and PowerBI serve the purposes of supporting data siloes, while at the same time purporting to break them down by reconciling data across the enterprise.
 The result—intended or not—is that small IT fiefdoms arise in organizations, further siloing solutions.
 The large IT companies get to continue to control their customers’ data while allowing a limited amount of integration.
 Consulting companies profit by fitting out as many seats as possible in performing data grunt work and delivering glorified PowerPoint and Excel reports.

 The combination of security, where needed, and openness allows data to be verified and trusted.
-Linked open data removes proprietary barriers to the data created by creators.
+Linked open data removes proprietary barriers to the data created by users.
 Removing barriers to one’s own data allows for the realization of its full value by the author, which can be a government agency, an individual, or a private organization or corporation.

-Thus, in AI there are two competing visions in play: a resource-heavy and centralized monopolization of data, information, and intelligence scraped from people and other entities without their consent, as well as the exploitation of public resources for private gain; or a resource-conserving, collaborative open use of data with control of one’s data residing with the author(s), and those who have legally acquired such data, whether it be for private purposes or in the public interest.
+Thus, in AI there are two competing visions at play: a resource-heavy and centralized monopolization of data, information, and intelligence scraped from people and other entities without their consent, as well as the exploitation of public resources for private gain; or a resource-conserving, collaborative open use of data with control of one’s data residing with the author(s), and those who have legally acquired such data, whether it be for private purposes or in the public interest.

 The first vision is based on the concept of the centralization of power and wealth, with the resulting harmful effects on the social fabric where a very few individuals and companies influence elections, shape policy, control markets, define the limitations of public debate and expression, and wield power.
 According to the linked article, in 1987, billionaires held wealth equal to 3% of global GDP.
 Today, they own the equivalent of 16% of global GDP.
+The second vision respects human autonomy, dignity, democracy, and collaboration.

 A New Vision